Birao's militia powderkeg in north Central African Republic

 - Ethnic tensions -

-In late August, the son of the ethnic Kara leader in Birao was murdered by a FRPC militiaman, sparking new fighting.
+In late August, the son of the mayor-sultan of Birao, a Kara, was murdered by a FRPC militiaman, sparking new fighting.
 After an initial clash in September 1, the more powerful FPRC was defeated and driven from the town two weeks later by the MCLJ and armed Kara civilians.

 In the chaos, wealthy homes in the Runga district were looted and burned, and Birao's elders are now refugees.